Application and Acceptance to the Teacher Education Program

 - successful completion of minimum 45 credit hours,

 - attainment of a minimum overall accumulative grade point average of 2.50,

 - completion of all prerequisite courses with a "C" grade or better,

 - submission of appropriate and favorable recommendations,

 - successful remediation of any dispositional concerns or the implementation of a plan for remediation, and

 - meeting with the assigned advisor to review the Teacher Education Program requirements and to sign and date the Memorandum of Understanding and the Statement of Assurance of Good Moral Character form.

-The candidates typically initiates the application process during the fall semester of the sophomore year or during the semester before he/she intends to be admitted.
-He/she follows the procedure outlined in the Application for Admission - Teacher Education Program, which can be picked up from the Center for Teacher Education office.
+The candidates typically initiate the application process during the fall semester of the sophomore year or during the semester before they intend to be admitted.
+They follow the procedure outlined in the Application for Admission – Teacher Education Program, which can be picked up from the Education Department office.

 Teacher candidates are required to meet two requirements prior to entering designated sophomore-level courses.